systeminit/si/README.md

 ### (4) Configure Providers

-Configuring providers is optional for using the System Initiative software, but may be required depending on the types of assets used.
+Configuring providers is optional for using the System Initiative software but may be required depending on the types of assets used.

 If you are using AWS assets, authentication with the `aws` CLI is required to deploy and manage your infrastructure.